lloyd/ass/README.md

 ## **Ass**: Cross Process Code Coverage

-`ass` is a small node.js code coverage library:
+`ass` is a small node.js code coverage library with the following features:

-* **dynamic instrumentation**: no pre-compilation step required
+* **dynamic instrumentation**: code is instrumented on the fly
-* **minimal instrumentation**: add a couple lines and go
+* **minimal setup**: get code coverage reports with minimal impact on your project
-* **multiple process support**: coverage data from instrumented sub-processes will be aggregated into a single report
+* **multiple process support**: coverage data from multiple processes is aggregated into a single report
 * **different report formats**: basic reporting functionality built in

 ## Theory